 2. Review your trust accounts

-You may be meticulous all throughout the year when dealing with your law firm’s trust accounts (which you should be, in order to stay compliant).
-Even so, you should dedicate time as you prepare your year-end financials to double-check that you’ve been diligent about moving money from your trust account to your operating account as fees were earned.
+You’re likely meticulous throughout the year when dealing with your law firm’s trust accounts (as you should be to stay compliant).
+Even so, it could be helpful to dedicate time as you prepare your year-end financials to double-check that you’ve been diligent about moving money from your trust account to your operating account as fees were earned.
 Here’s how:

 Ensure all of your client ledgers are balanced